Bologna Process: Kazakhstan

 Kazakhstan has been a full member of the Bologna Process and European Higher Education Area since 2010.

 Netherlands

-The Netherlands differentiates between HBO (higher professional or polytechnic education) and WO (scientific education or research universities).
+The Netherlands differentiates between HBO (university of applied sciences) and WO (scientific education or research universities).
 WO and HBO have adopted the bachelor's-master's system.
 It generally requires three (WO) or four (HBO) years of education to obtain a bachelor's degree; graduates may then apply for a master's program at a university, which generally require one to two years to complete.
 An HBO bachelor graduate may have to pass one year of pre-master's education to bridge the gap between their HBO study and (research-oriented) WO study to be admitted to a WO Master's programme, which may grant degrees such as MA, MSc and LLM.
 There are also HBO master's studies, and HBOs are the only institutions offering associate degrees.
+A masters degree is the default (legal) requirement to enter a PhD program in the Netherlands.
+Dispensation can be granted on an individual base, judged by a special committee.
+With an HBO master's degree, it is also possible to follow a professional doctorate at a university of applied sciences.